-Social Unrest and Human Rights: In recent years, Brazil has been rocked by sporadic and sometimes violent demonstrations, with protestors demanding a reduction in wealth inequality, political corruption, and food and fuel shortages, as well as protection for indigenous and LGBTQ+ rights, and police reforms, among other appeals.
+Social Unrest and Human Rights: In recent years, Brazil has been rocked by sporadic and sometimes violent demonstrations, with protestors demanding a reduction in wealth inequality, political corruption, and food and fuel shortages, as well as protection for indigenous and homosexual rights, and police reforms, among other appeals.

-Although the constitution guarantees freedom of expression, 16 activists across a range of topics from environmental to LGBTQ+rights were murdered in 2020.
-Further, investigative journalists, who cover corruption or critique the government, often face threats, harassment, or violence (see p.
-2-3 of Technology and Material).
+Although the constitution guarantees freedom of expression, 16 activists across a range of topics from environmental to homosexual rights were murdered in 2020.
+Further, investigative journalists, who cover corruption or critique the government, often face threats, harassment, or violence (see Technology and Material).
 During the COVID-19 pandemic, then-President Bolsonaro spread misinformation about safety measures and vaccines, and over 700,000 residents died from the disease.